bitnami/charts/bitnami/mysql/README.md

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

-### Change MySQL version
+### Use a different MySQL version

-To modify the MySQL version used in this chart you can specify a [valid image tag](https://hub.docker.com/r/bitnami/mysql/tags/) using the `image.tag` parameter.
-For example, `image.tag=X.Y.Z`.
-This approach is also applicable to other images like exporters.
+The `image.tag` parameter allows specifying which image will be pulled for the chart.
+Refer to the [chart documentation for more information on this parameter and how to use it with images from a private registry](https://docs.bitnami.com/kubernetes/infrastructure/mysql/configuration/change-image-version/).

 ### Customize a new MySQL instance